Vectara

 This process of data-ingestion is often performed once when we deploy the application and all data is processed for the first time.
 After that – incremental updates provide an efficient mechanism to update the stored vector embeddings, or add new ones.

-The green arrows demonstrate the query-response flow, whereby a user issues a query and expects a response based on the most relevant information available in the ingested data.
+The arrows demonstrate the query-response flow, whereby a user issues a query and expects a response based on the most relevant information available in the ingested data.

 First, we encode the query itself with the (same) embedding model, and use the approximate nearest neighbor (ANN) search algorithm to retrieve a ranked list of the most relevant chunks of text available in the vector store.